pysat/pysat/docs/tutorial_basics.rst

 and potentially a ``tag`` and ``inst_id``, consistent with the desired data to be analyzed, from one the supported instruments.

-For example if you wanted to work with plasma data from the Ion Velocity Meter (IVM) onboard the Defense Meteorological Satellite Program (DMSP) constellation, use:
+For example, if you wanted to work with plasma data from the Ion Velocity Meter (IVM) onboard the Defense Meteorological Satellite Program (DMSP) constellation, use: